-The Burton Mission Snowboard Bindings have some of the same features as the Burton Freestyle with a couple improvements.
-I like the classic all black bindings, some bindings can be too loud with graphics, and I think your riding should speak and your bindings shouldn’t, that’s just me.
+The Burton Mission Bindings offer up some of the same features as the Burton Freestyle with a couple of improvements.

-The Mission Bindings from Burton Snowboards is lightweight and durable, made from Fiberglass/Nylon composite.
+The Burton Mission Bindings are lightweight and durable, made from Fiberglass/Nylon composite.
 The bindings are well built without sacrificing strength.
 The Ubercap Toe Strap when attached to the foot the bindings is lightweight and feels as if it’s part of your snowboard boot.
 This is key when spinning, carving or popping ollies.
 The natural feel when riding is seamless and lightweight.

 With the snug fit allowed due to the Ubercap Toe Strap and the Superstrap Ankle Strap, turning is effortless and there is no slop between your boot and binding.
 It is no wonder almost all the best pipe and park riders use Burton bindings despite that use of different boots, boards and the like but when it comes to bindings the majority use Burton when it comes down to it.
 The bindings are comfortable and turn on a dime, this is exactly what I look for in a binding and the Burton Mission bindings deliver when I need them to.